MisterWest11/Data_Analytics-Week-1---2/README.md

   * Eliminates transitive dependencies.
 No columns depend on each other indirectly through another column. they should rely on the primary key.

+**Online Analytical Processing**

+OLAP systems focus on the ability of organizations to analyze data.
+OLTP databases need to balance transactional read and write performance, resulting in a highly normalized design.

+OLAP systems have a denormalized design.
+Instead of having data distributed across multiple tables, denormalization results in wider tables than those found in an OLTP database.

+It is more efficient for analytical queries to read large amounts of data for a single table instead of incurring the cost of joining multiple tables together.

+**Schema Concepts**

+Its design depends on the purpose it serves.
+Transactional systems require highly normalized databases.

+A data warehouse - a database that aggregates data from many transactional systems for analytical purposes.
+Transactional data may come from systems that power the human resources, sales, marketing and product divisions.
+A data warehouse facilitates analytics across the entire company.

 *Chapter 4:* Data Quality

 *Chapter 5:* Data Analytics and Statistics